qcr/PenguinPi-robot/software/README.md

 ## Connecting to your Pi
 ### The easy way
-The easiest way is to connect a screen and keyboard.
+The easiest way is to connect via a screen and keyboard/mouse.

 ### Via a known network
 * You can also connect over the network using ssh.
 * If you are on S9, the PenguinPi will automatically connect to the EGB439 wifi.
 You can then connect to the IP shown on the LCD screen.
+* The Pi will also connect to other WiFi networks that you can specify - see instructions below.
 * Otherwise, your PenguinPi will make a hotspot if it can't find any wifi networks to connect to.
 You will know it has created a hotspot by the ip address shown on the lcd screen: `192.168.50.5`.
 The MAC address will be part of the network name - please refer to more details below.

 ### Setting up wifi networks to remember